Software Testing Principles

 Context-dependent

 Software testing is context-dependent.
 Different applications need to be tested differently.
-Testing approach, strategies, tools vary from application to application.
+Testing approaches, strategies, and tools vary from application to application.

 The absence of errors is a fallacy